 Wash the cherries and remove any leaves or other debris.
 Put the cherries into a Dutch oven or other large kettle and cover them with cold water.
 Bring the cherries to a boil, reduce the heat and simmer them for twenty-five to thirty minutes.
 Crush them with a potato masher after they have simmered for twenty minutes or so.

 Wash and sterilize nine one cup jelly jars and lids.
 The easiest way to do this is to put the washed jars upside down in a baking pan on the stove top.
-Add about three-quarters of an inch of water and bring it to a boil.
-Continue boiling for three or four minutes, then turn off the heat and allow the jars to stand in the hot water for another five minutes.
-Transfer the jars from the water to a rack and allow them to drip for a few minutes.
-Stand them upright on wax paper when you are ready to fill them.
+Add about an inch of water and bring it to a boil.
+Continue boiling for three or four minutes, then turn off the heat and allow the jars to stand in the water for another five minutes.
+Drain them on a rack and stand them upright on wax paper when you are ready to fill them.

 Line a colander with several layers of dampened cheesecloth or a tea towel.
 Set the colander in a large bowl and ladle the cherries and juice into the colander.
 From time to time you will need to empty the bowl under the colander.
-Pour the juice into another bowl until you have collected at least five cups of juice.
+Pour the juice into another bowl until you have collected at least five cups.

 You can stir the cherries gently with a wooden spoon to help release juice, but do not squeeze the cloth or towel.
 If necessary, you can return the strained pulp and seeds to the large pot, add a half cup of water and reheat the mixture, stirring often, to obtain more juice.
-If you do this, rinse out the cloth or towel before straining the reheated mixture.
+Rinse the cloth or towel before straining the reheated mixture.

 Remove the pan of juice from the heat, skim any foam off the top of the jelly and fill the jars.
-Seal the jars with a thin layer of paraffin or close them with lids and sterilize the filled jars in a hot water bath.
-If you are using paraffin, put a second thin layer of the wax after the jars are cool.
+Close them with lids and sterilize the filled jars in a hot water bath.

 NOTES: Don’t use liquid pectin like Certo®.
 I am not sure why, but when I substituted Certo® for the Sure-Jell crystals, the chokecherry jelly refused to jell.
 It tasted fine, so I called it syrup and gave it to friends.
 About six months later, I found a jar that I had overlooked in the pantry and decided to use it with some pancakes.
 Probably just to irritate me, it had turned to jelly!
 So if you are willing to wait long enough you might get by with liquid pectin.